Complaints Procedure

 • by sending it by registered mail with return receipt or by certified email, or directly to the registered office of the Conciliation Body Concordia et Ius srl in via G. Sciuti, 164, 90144 Palermo.

-Upon receipt of the complaint, the Concordia et Ius srl Conciliation Body assigns a unique identification number and identifies a Complaint Manager to manage the dispute assessment and resolution process.
+Upon receipt of the complaint, the Concordia et Ius srl Conciliation Body assigns a unique identification number and identifies a Complaints Manager to manage the dispute assessment and resolution process.

-The Person in Charge of evaluating the complaint preliminarily verifies compliance with the General Conditions of Service Provision, the Regulations, the Code of Ethics in force at the time of provision of the Service subject to the complaint and, if necessary, conducts a more in-depth verification, involving those who may be involved in the provision of the service subject to the disputed complaint, in compliance with the principles of confidentiality.
-The average response time is in the order of ten days from receipt of the complaint, which may be extended if a more in-depth investigation is necessary, of which the Customer will in any case be informed.
+The designated Complaint Reviewer will first verify compliance with the General Service Provision Conditions, the Regulations, and the Code of Ethics in effect at the time the complained-for Service is provided.
+If necessary, the Complaint Reviewer will conduct a more thorough review, involving those who may be involved in providing the complained-for service, in compliance with confidentiality principles.
+The average response time is approximately ten days from receipt of the complaint, which may be extended if a more thorough investigation is necessary.
+The Customer will be informed of this outcome.

 Art.
 4 Decision on the complaint